SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 * [Transformers and Large Language Models](https://web.stanford.edu/~jurafsky/slp3/10.pdf) - Dan Jurafsky and James H. Martin.
 This chapter of Speech and Language Processing describes in details the self-attention, the training, and the transformer.
 It is great resources and easy to understand.
 * [Fine-tuning and Masked Language Models](https://web.stanford.edu/~jurafsky/slp3/11.pdf) - Dan Jurafsky and James H. Martin.
 This chapter is focused on the BERT like transformer and how to fine-tune a model.
 Both chapters are easy and very insightful
+* [Attention is all you need](https://arxiv.org/abs/1706.03762) - The seminal paper that introduced the transformer

 ## Pre-training of the LLM